-Noora Wellbeing’s mission is to support women’s wellbeing specifically with regards to education and awareness.
+Noora Wellbeing is a non-profit association who’s mission is to support women’s wellbeing specifically with regards to health and education.
 We strive to achieve this mission by facilitating collaboration and learning between people around the world regarding women's wellbeing, and by supporting the development of sustainable structures for promoting women's wellbeing.

 Our objectives are:

 To facilitate learning and collaboration between people in low-, middle- and high resourced settings regarding wellbeing.

 To support the development of projects and sustainable structures for promoting health and wellbeing across the globe.

 To educate, advocate and raise awareness for holistic approaches to wellbeing and health, adapted to local contexts and cultures.